 We give careful consideration to all such applications.
 Accordingly, please do not be concerned if you do not hear back from us immediately.

-Enquiries about the nature of a mini-pupillage may be answered by contacting John Moore, our Senior Clerk.
+Enquiries about the nature of a mini-pupillage may be answered by contacting Tom Rook, our Senior Clerk.